skijit/nodtes/README.md

 nodtes
 =============

 - A simple (i.e. my first) nodejs project to compile and display markdown files, which are either hosted from the local filesystem or remotely (e.g. github).
+This thing desparately needs an update...
 - [github repo](https://github.com/skijit/nodtes)